jasonlin316/jasonlin316.github.io/_pages/about.md

 **May 20, 2024**: Started my internship at Microsoft.

 **Apr 6, 2024**: [ARGO](https://arxiv.org/abs/2402.03671) is nominated as the best paper of IPDPS 2024 (4 out of 88 papers).
 ARGO is now publicly available on the [Deep Grap Library](https://github.com/dmlc/dgl/tree/master/examples/pytorch/argo).

-**Dec 19, 2023**: Our work [ARGO](https://arxiv.org/abs/2402.03671) has been accepted to IPDPS 2024 during the first round decesion!
-Special thanks to Intel Labs for the collaboration.

 **Nov 1, 2023**: Passed my qualify exam!